Kalan-Brock/Pantry/README.md

 ## Configurations

 Some basic site-wide configs can be found in config.json.
 Configuration available in four groups (development, testing, staging, production).
-Use development as the configuration base, and any overrides go into their prospective group.
+Use development as the configuration base, and any overrides go into their associated group.

 #TO DO